NVIDIA/TensorRT-LLM/examples/qwen/README.md

 * TP: Tensor Parallel
 * PP: Pipeline Parallel
 * ST: Strongly Typed
-* IFB: In-flight Batching (see introduction below)
+* IFB: In-flight Batching

 *Currently Qwen models does not support dynamic NTK and logn attention.
-Therefore, accuracy on long sequence input is not promised.
+Therefore, accuracy on long sequence input for the 7B and 14B model is not promised.

 ## Usage